clc3-CloudComputing/clc3-ws23/2 -Continuous-Integration/exercise2.3/README.md

 ## Instructions

-1. Once the respository is set up on SonarCloud, select the repository and go to `Configure`:
+1. Once the repository is set up on SonarCloud, select the repository and go to `Configure`:

     ![Configure SonarCloud repository](./assets/configure.png)